Getting the Most From Wall Anchors

-Expansion anchors type rely on the anchor expanding to a tight fit once the fixing screw is installed.
+Expansion anchors type relies on the anchor expanding to a tight fit once the fixing screw is installed.
 Typically used for installations in concrete, brick, or mortar.
 This type of anchor also varies in strength capabilities.
 Remember that the parent material, ie concrete, needs to be capable of supporting the anchor.

 Wedge expansion anchors

-Are designed to be used in solid concrete.
-Ideal for the fixing metal or aluminum sections to concrete, also timber framework and plywood paneling.
+Wedge anchors are designed to be used in solid concrete.
+Ideal for the fixing metal or aluminum sections to concrete, also timber framework, and plywood paneling.
 Other uses include fixing of signage, awnings, handrails, balustrades, timber battens.
-And anything that requires strength and security in a fixing.
+And anything that requires tig weld type strength and security in a fixing.

 Available in galvanized and stainless steel finishes, these are hardcore industrial fittings for heavy-duty anchoring into concrete.
 Not easily removed.

 Best used for – Solid concrete.
 Holding heavy brackets and steel sections.

 How To Insert – Hammer drill hole to specified size using a masonry bit, hammer into the hole making sure that the nut covers the top of the thread, tighten.